 The Hopeful Candidate

-Perhaps the most audience-aware writer is the hopeful candidate—scholars aiming to reach the highest-stakes audiences: journal reviewers, hiring committees, admission committees, deans, and colleagues.
+Another type of writer who is audience-aware is the hopeful candidate—scholars hoping to reach the highest-stakes audiences: journal reviewers, hiring committees, admission committees, deans and colleagues.

 The highest-stakes audiences are typically not the people in your specialty, even when they are scholars in your subject.
 Spending extra effort to tailor your writing for your reader can pay off.
 Hiring committees and journal reviewers read stacks of materials full of clunky academic sentences.
 Clear writing can help your work stand out from the pile.